-He decided to retire in January 2018 from live tours after his parkinson's diagnosis.
+He decided to retire in January 2018 from live tours after his Parkinson's diagnosis.

 Our favorite singers retiring after a long successful career can leave us with bittersweet feelings.
 However, their return to give a special performance can prove to be extremely satisfying.
 Neil Diamond, the well-known singer-songwriter, has such a pleasant surprise to his fans on the opening night of the broadway show "A Beautiful Noise, The Neil Diamond Musical."

 He sang his most popular song "Sweet Caroline" among the audience cheering and applauding the musical legend.
 Twitter user, Ben Philips, shared a clip of the performance with the caption, "I don’t know who needs to hear this but Neil Diamond, who retired from performing five years ago because of Parkinson's, just had a Broadway show of him open and it at the opening night he did this."
-The tweet went viral as people were astounded to see Diamond's resistance against his diagnosis and gathering the strength to do live performance after almost four years.
+The tweet gathered attention as people were astounded to see Diamond's resistance against his diagnosis and gathering the strength to do a live performance after almost four years.

 I don’t know who needs to hear this but Neil Diamond, who retired from performing five years ago because of Parkinsons, just had a Broadway show of him open and it at the opening night he did this pic.twitter.com/eJ02YUAzr5— Ben Phillips (@benphillips76) December 6, 2022

 The musical "Beautiful Voice" chronicles Diamond's life and his legendary musical career.
 According to their website, the show tells the story of a "Brooklyn kid who made it big" and had "10 Top 10 Hits, 140 million albums sales."
-Diamond went on to win a Grammy award and entered the Rock and Roll and Songwriters Halls of Fame.
-Later, he was also awarded the lifetime achievement grammy and the Kennedy Center Honors.
+Diamond went on to win a Grammy award and entered the Rock and Roll and Songwriters Hall of Fame.
+Later, he was also awarded the lifetime achievement Grammy and the Kennedy Center Honors.

 He, unfortunately, had to stop touring in January 2018 after his Parkinson's diagnosis.
 He shared while announcing his retirement, "The onset of the disease has made it difficult to travel and perform on a large scale basis.
 It is with great reluctance and disappointment that I announce my retirement from concert touring.
 I have been so honored to bring my shows to the public for the past 50 years."